 How can I buy stocks without Robinhood?

-There are many Robinhood alternatives that offer commission-free trades, fractional shares, and no account minimums.
-Public.com and Webull are two platforms we recommend that are very similar to Robinhood.
-Public.com provides an outstanding user experience and Webull offers powerful tools for analysis.
+Many Robinhood alternatives offer commission-free trades, fractional shares, and no account minimums.
+Public.com and Webull are two platforms we recommend that are similar to Robinhood.
+Public.com provides an outstanding user experience, and Webull offers powerful tools for analysis.

 Is there a desktop version of Robinhood?

-Yes, if you don’t want to use the Robinhood mobile app, you can log in to Robinhood’s website to manage your account and place trades from a desktop computer.
+If you don’t want to use the Robinhood mobile app, log in to Robinhood’s website to manage your account and place trades from a desktop computer.

 Which cryptocurrencies are available on Robinhood?